toxeek/sysadmin-stuff/README.md

 ## Installation
 You ought to use sudo atm to do the installation.
 To install first clone the project as non root. **you would be prompted few times, one for git and one for Mariadb (if toggled on)**.
-If you decided to turn on gvm installation, under pentesting/gvm, then *it will take like 1/2 to update and install the services and plugins, and it is heavyweight as uses Redis, Postgres, etc.*
-Kali Liunx does not include by default OpenVAS/gvm, so it is a nice to have.
-The point is to have the code do, in the pentesting section, things that Kali Linux does not do out of the box.

 It is also crucial that you have git installed, and cofigured with your email and user already; do it when I prompt you (more likely as you may wish to run this script in a freshly installed Ubuntu).

 The cfg file where you toggle tools on/off for sysadmin stuff, is sysadmin.cfg file.
 So make sure you toggle the